wgtdkp/wgtcc/README.md

 3. some non standard GNU extensions are supported, but you should not rely on **wgtcc** of a full supporting

 ## FRONT END
-A basic recursive descend parser
+A basic recursive descent parser

 ## BACK END
 **wgtcc** generates code from AST directly.
 The algorithm is TOSCA(top of stack caching).
 It is far from generating efficient code, but at least it works and generates code efficently.